 Drupal has an active community that contributes to support forums and online communities.
 The official Drupal website also offers comprehensive documentation and guides to assist users with their websites.

-While the community is supportive, the more complex nature of Drupal might mean that finding solutions to specific issues can take more time and effort compared to WordPress.
+While the community is supportive, the more complex nature of Drupal might mean that finding solutions to specific issues takes more time and effort than in WordPress.
 However, like WordPress, paid support options are available from Drupal experts and companies.

 WordPress community includes a global list of active users, WordPress developers, and experts who actively participate in forums, online communities, and support channels.
 The official WordPress website provides extensive documentation, tutorials, and guides to help users navigate the platform and troubleshoot common issues.